By Chris Mittelstaedt and Gretchen Bay

 Like kiwi fruit, kiwi berries originally hail from Asia.
 They come in dozens of varieties, with flavors ranging from infusions of lemon, melon, and pineapple, to cotton candy and mint.
 Kiwi berries are a low-calorie super fruit, rich in a wide array of vitamins, antioxidants, and fiber.
 Ounce for ounce, they have almost five times the vitamin C of an orange, around twice the vitamin E of an avocado, and more potassium than a banana.

 Aside from being a pop-in-your-mouth delicious treat, kiwi berries can be sliced and tossed in salads; added to yogurt, ice cream, and sorbets; made into jams and chutneys; and pureed for use in sauces, beverages, marinades, vinegars, salsas, and more.
 Store them in the fridge, and take out small batches at a time to ripen on your counter.

-One note about kiwi berries: If you are allergic to or have any sensitivity to latex, you could have a reaction to the kiwi berries’ enzymes.
+One note about kiwi berries: If you are allergic to or have any sensitivity to latex, you could react the kiwi berries’ enzymes.
 If you’ve ever developed skin sensitivity from contact with latex (for example, from wearing latex gloves), you should avoid eating and handling kiwi berries, as their outer skin (like the skin of figs) may irritate yours.